mt-mods/protector/README.md

       It can also place vertically (up and down) as well.
 New protector recipe added.
 - 2.3 - Localise many of the protector functions and tidy code.
 - 2.4 - Update to newer functions, Minetest 0.4.16 needed to run now.
+- 2.5 - Added HUD text to show when player is inside a protected area (updates every 5 seconds)

 Lucky Blocks: 10